 Address: 1007 S Beech Mountain Pkwy, Beech Mountain, NC 28604

 Located in one of my favorite North Carolina towns, Blowing Rock, Appalachian Ski Resort is smaller than the others and has more of a local feel.

 When skiing or snowboarding at this NC ski resort, you will find 12 slopes, 6 lifts, 3 Terrain Parks (what they are most known for), and a peak elevation of 4,000 feet.

-If you plan on hitting the freestyle terrain parks, you will need to fill out an application online or in-person beforehand for safety reasons.
-This application can be found here.
+If you plan on hitting the freestyle terrain parks, you will need to fill out an application online or in person beforehand for safety reasons.

 The longest run is 1/2 mile, and there are 3 easy runs, 6 more difficult runs, and 3 most difficult runs.
-Additionally, you can enjoy an ice skating arena, a restaurant, nursery, Ski rental, and gift shop.
+Additionally, you can enjoy an ice skating arena, a restaurant, a nursery, Ski rental shop, and a gift shop.

 Sessions are offered in Multi-day ski tickets (2-5 days); 8hr flex consecutive hours: 9 AM -5 PM; Super Session: 9 AM – 10 PM or Midnight; Night session: 5 PM – 10 PM; Midnight Blast Session: 5 PM-Midnight.
 They also have season memberships and other special rates.
 Prices range from $24 – $69 USD.

-The best places to stay around Appalacian Mountain include the towns of Blowing Rock (closest), Boone (still close), and Banner Elk (a little further).
+The best places to stay around Appalachian Mountain include the towns of Blowing Rock (closest), Boone (still close), and Banner Elk (a little further).

 Address: 940 Ski Mountain Rd, Blowing Rock, NC 28605